Advertiser's Disclosure

 Chapter 7 Bankruptcy California: 3 Things You Need to Know

-Chapter 7 bankruptcy is the most common bankruptcy in the United States (Source).
+Chapter 7 bankruptcy is the most common type of bankruptcy in the U.S. (Source), mainly because it can wipe out unsecured debt pretty quickly.

-We built the follow Chapter 7 calculator to help you estimate qualification, alternatives and other information about bankruptcy.
+We built the Chapter 7 calculator below to help you estimate your qualification, compare options, and understand your next steps in just a few minutes.

 1) How Chapter 7 Bankruptcy Works in California

-Many people we speak with care about two things:
+Most people we talk to care about two things:

 How Fast Do You Get Relief in A Chapter 7 Bankruptcy in California